Buanma/PVContrast/README.md

-# PVContrast: Official repository of PVContrast.
+# PVContrast: A Bi-modal Contrastive Learning Network for Point Cloud Semantic Segmentation

 Resources will be uploaded after the paper is published